tomjaguarpaw/H2/posts/vector-space-naturally-isomorphic-dual.md

 "natural" that can be used to show whether or not there is a natural mapping from a vector space to its dual (presumably there is not).

-[Notational note: when talking about the technical and specific notions of *natural transformation* and *natural isomorphism* from category theory I will use italics; when talking about the informal and intuitive notion of "naturalness" I will use normal font.]
+[Terminological note: when talking about the technical and specific notions of *natural transformation* and *natural isomorphism* from category theory I will use italics; when talking about the informal and intuitive notion of "naturalness" I will use normal font.]